 In the file sep.inc.default.php basic responses are given to all possible events.
 For activation, however, they must be programmed with an appropriate PHP code.
 The best plan is to work with only one include file.

 You can create your own Supervision PHP script as follows:

 Start the Modeler with the Jedox Excel Add-in, then right-click on a cube and select the command “Supervision server”.
 This will start the Supervision Wizard.
-Here you can choose between the following types of supervision:
+Here you can select between the following types of supervision:

 - Standard Supervision